 In this study, I found that the consortium of microorganisms comprising black band disease included at least five different cyanobacteria taxa.
 Only three out of five cyanobacteria taxa were observed within tissues of all five coral species (Acropora elseyi, A. florida, A. nasuta, Pocillopora verrucosa, and Porites species) examined.
 The morphological characters that were most useful for classifying the cyanobacteria into different taxa were trichome diameter and to a lesser extent, cell shape and internal structure.
-This descriptive classification system based on morphological characterial species present in black band disease on the Great Barrier Reef.
+This descriptive classification system based on morphological characters provides a preliminary assessment of the diversity of cyanobacterial species present in black band disease on the Great Barrier Reef.
 However, molecular studies will be required to more precisely identify the five taxa.